Planned KiwiSaver GST change 'disappointing' - finance chief

 New Zealanders don't currently pay GST on KiwiSaver fees and the change would give the Government another $225 million in tax each year from 2026 onwards, potentially costing some KiwiSavers around $20,000 by the time they reach retirement age.

-Richard Klipin, chief executive of the Financial Services Council, told Breakfast: "The change that was announced yesterday ... the tax department was looking to try and simplify and in their words 'tidy up' some outstanding wrinkles in the system".
+Speaking to Breakfast hours before the Government made a U-turn on the proposal, Richard Klipin, chief executive of the Financial Services Council, said the change that was announced yesterday was an attempt "to try and simplify and in their words 'tidy up' some outstanding wrinkles in the system".

 "There's about 2.9 million of us in KiwiSaver so that's a lot of people getting taxed a fair bit."